 This means that they are now grown up enough to make their own wellness and health decisions for themselves and make plans for them and their families.
 It is this choice of theirs that is shaking up the health care industry.

 The millennials are more tech savvy than baby boomers and want technology-based solutions to their issues.
 For example, if they want to know about a specific company and its services, they will simple log onto neutral third-party review sites such as Angles List or Better Business Bureau, or look up at LibertyLending.com or others for alternative yet reliable lending options.
+They are also more inclined to search for a term like “dentist near me tewksbury” on the internet to find a dentist that they can visit.

 Pew Research Center has found that: